Viewing ChartLists In Options View Format

 Let's start with the List View, which lists call and put data with call data listed first.

-2. This shows the stock price, market cap, and volume of the symbol you typed in.
+1- Quote Details.
+This is where you see symbol-specific information such as the stock price, market cap, and volume.
 Below this info is the options data.

-The options chain is displayed as a table where you have the contract, last trading date, strike price, bid, ask, volume, open interest, and implied volatility (IV%).
-The data can be sorted by each of the columns.
+The options chain is displayed as a table where you have the contract, last trading date, strike price, bid, bid size, ask, ask size, mid-price, volume, open interest (OI), implied volatility (IV), delta, theta, gamma, vega, and rho.
+And if that's too much data for you, uncheck the Show All Columns button to see fewer columns.
+Your choice.

-How is this data useful?
-If you're interested in trading calls or puts, either via covered calls, cash-secured puts, or protective puts, then the list view may be helpful since you're only focused on OTM puts and calls.
-Scroll down to the OTM options for your analysis.
+How can you use this data?
+If you're interested in trading calls or puts via covered calls, cash-secured puts, or protective puts, the list view may be helpful since you're only focused on OTM puts and calls.

 Looking at Put and Call Data Side by Side